masahiro-nakamura/blockchain-engineer/src/pages/blog/2018-09-22-ビットコイン原論文解説　第4章「proof-of-work」.md

 ## 原文

-> To implement a distributed timestamp server on a peer-to-peer basis, we will need to use a proofof-work system similar to Adam Back's Hashcash \[6], rather than newspaper or Usenet posts.
+> To implement a distributed timestamp server on a peer-to-peer basis, we will need to use a proof-of-work system similar to Adam Back's Hashcash \[6], rather than newspaper or Usenet posts.
 The proof-of-work involves scanning for a value that when hashed, such as with SHA-256, the hash begins with a number of zero bits.
 The average work required is exponential in the number of zero bits required and can be verified by executing a single hash.
 For our timestamp network, we implement the proof-of-work by incrementing a nonce in the block until a value is found that gives the block's hash the required zero bits.
 Once the CPU effort has been expended to make it satisfy the proof-of-work, the block cannot be changed without redoing the work.
 As later blocks are chained after it, the work to change the block would include redoing all the blocks after it.
 >
 > ![Blockchain](/img/bitcoin_pow_pdf.png)
 >